Obiasnara/SD_project/Manuscrit.md

 MAX.LENGTH.ASPECT.RATIO < 8 and < 9 that separates the first two branches.
 - **SCALED VARIANCE ALONG MINOR AXIS**: This node separates 41% of the data.
 Is on SVMNAX >= 306.
 - **HOLLOW.RATIO**: The next major decision point that further divides the branches.
 Is on HOL < 199 that separates 33% of the data.

+> We can see that the characteristics we chosen as 'important' in the first part of the analysis are not all present in the decision tree.
+This is an obvious error on my side, I should have kept all the data from the beginning.

 The Decision Tree model provides a clear classification of the vehicles based on the dataset attributes.
 The tree structure shows the decision-making process for classifying the vehicles into different types.